-- You have the right to request that the charges be resolved informally, at which time the District will undertake efforts to informally resolve the charges. - You do not need to participate in informal resolution. - You have the right to file a formal complaint, even if you have previously requested informal resolution (see below for the procedure for doing so). - You will not be required to confront or work out problems with person accused of unlawful discrimination. - You may file a non-employment-based complaint with the U.S. where such Department of Education Office for Civil Rights (OCR) as where such complaint is within that agency's jurisdiction. - If your complaint is employment-related, you may file a complaint with the U.S. Equal Employment Opportunity Commission (EEOC) Fair Employment and/or the California Department of Fair Employment and Housing (DEFH) where such a complaint is within the agency's jurisdiction.
+- You have the right to request that the allegations be resolved informally, at which time the District will undertake efforts to informally resolve the allegations. - You do not need to participate in informal resolution. - You have the right to file a formal complaint, even if you have previously requested informal resolution (see below for the procedure for doing so). - You will not be required to confront or work out problems with person accused of unlawful discrimination. - You may file a non-employment-based complaint with the U.S. where such Department of Education Office for Civil Rights (OCR) as where such complaint is within that agency's jurisdiction. - If your complaint is employment-related, you may file a complaint with the U.S. Equal Employment Opportunity Commission (EEOC) Fair Employment and/or the California Department of Fair Employment and Housing (DEFH) where such a complaint is within the agency's jurisdiction.

 Retaliation is unlawful.
-If you feel you are being retaliated against as a result of filing a complaint, please contact the RCCD Diversity and Human Resources Department immediately.
+If you feel you are being retaliated against as a result of filing a complaint, or participating in the complaint resolution process please contact the Human Resources and Employee Relations Department immediately at (951) 222-8039.